Gustav von Bergmann

 Gustav von Bergmann (24 December 1878 - 16 September 1955) was a German internist born in Würzburg.
 He was the son of renowned surgeon Ernst von Bergmann (1836–1907).

 Education

-In 1903 he received his doctorate at Strasbourg, and afterwards worked at the second medical hospital in Berlin under Friedrich Kraus.
-In 1916 he became a full professor of internal medicine in Marburg, and later a professor at Frankfurt am Main (from 1920), the Berlin Charité (from 1927) and Munich (from 1946).
+In 1903, he received his doctorate at the University of Strasbourg, and afterwards worked at the second medical hospital in Berlin under Friedrich Kraus.
+In 1916, he became a full professor of internal medicine at Marburg University, and later a professor at the University of Frankfurt am Main (from 1920), the Berlin Charité (from 1927) and the Ludwig-Maximilians-Universität München (from 1946).

 Career

 He was a proponent of "functional pathology", and is considered to be one of the founders of psychosomatic medicine.
 His research involved investigations into gastro-intestinal ulcers, hypertension and studies of the autonomic nervous system.
 From 1994 to 2010, the Gustav-von-Bergmann-Medaille was the highest honor awarded by the German Society of Internal Medicine.

 With Albrecht Bethe and Gustav Georg Embden, he was co-publisher of the multi-volume Handbuch der normalen und pathologischen Physiologie.
 With Rudolf Stähelin, he published the second edition of Handbuch der inneren Medizin.
 Other noted works of his include: